BhaskarTrivedi/academic-kickstart/content/project/RecommendedSystem.md

     User Collaborative recommendation

 Content based recommendation<br/>
-In content based recommendation user get recommendation based on his selection about product in past.
+In content-based recommendation user get recommendation based on his selection about product in past.

 User Collaborative recommendation<br/>
-In this approach first we calculate similarity between two user based on common item they liked.
-After calculation similarity we recommend product which is like bu=y most similar user to another user.
+In this approach first we calculate similarity between two users based on common item they liked.
+After calculation similarity we recommend product which is like by most similar user to another user.

     Pitem = Ʃ ( Rvi * Suv) / Ʃ (Suv)
     Pitem = Predection of item